-MTA continues to work with WMATA to resolve CSX comments that would disallow passenger amenities (fare gates and ticketing kiosks) on the Silver Spring Transit Center (SSTC) Purple Line mezzanine connector pedestrian bridge above CSX tracks, and that a 25-foot vertical clearance is required. (b) (5)

-separately funded Capital Crescent Trail project, but the Purple Line project team is evaluating the situation to manage any resultant effects that could impact the Purple Line FFGA budget or schedule.

-Details for a new access road into the CSX yard that would minimize impact to both Purple Line and CSX operations need to be finalized.
-CSX and MTA reached an agreeable solution, which was incorporated into the Purple Line construction amendment to the CSX agreement, but Montgomery County and CSX both require acceptable design details before providing their formal concurrence.
+• MTA continues to work with WMATA to resolve CSX comments that would disallow passenger amenities (fare gates and ticketing kiosks) on the Silver Spring Transit Center (SSTC) Purple Line mezzanine connector pedestrian bridge above CSX tracks, • The Purple Line project team continues to monitor the situation to manage any resultant effects that could impact the Purple Line FFGA budget or schedule. • Details for a new access road into the CSX yard that minimizes impact to both Purple Line and CSX operations were developed. • • The clear solid upper section of electrification crash barrier that was proposed by PLTC for the Talbot Avenue Bridge to meet community preferences, but which was met with CSX objections, is no longer a viable option, since the supplier of the barrier no longer meets Buy America requirements.